When Data is the Algorithm: A Systematic Study and Curation of Preference Optimization Datasets: Conclusion

 \section{Conclusion}

 In this work, we systematically analyzed five widely used DPO post-training datasets: TuluDPO, ORPO, UltraFeedback, HelpSteer, and Code-Preference-Pairs.
-By annotating each preference pair with labels for input quality, difficulty, and preference reward, we identified high-reward, high-quality samples and developed a principled data curation strategy grounded in insights from targeted ablation studies.
-Our curation strategy led to the construction of UltraMix, a new DPO mixture that is 30\% smaller than TuluDPO while achieving superior performance across a broad set of evaluation benchmarks.
-The results presented in this study support several key takeaways: (a) judicious incorporation of input quality, difficulty, task category, and preference rewards leads to systematic curation recipes, (b) coherent reward samples play a critical role in driving performance gains in DPO training, (c) the optimal composition of data mixtures is task-sensitive, requiring careful trade-offs between quality and task diversity, particularly for instruction-following tasks.
-We validate the competitiveness of UltraMix by conducting extensive evaluations across diverse benchmarks and eight LLMs of different sizes.
+By annotating each preference pair with labels for input quality, difficulty, and preference reward, we identified high-reward, high-quality samples and developed a principled data curation strategy that led to UltraMix, a new DPO mixture that is 30\% smaller than TuluDPO while achieving superior performance across benchmarks.
+The results presented in this study support several key takeaways: (a) judicious incorporation of input quality, difficulty, task category, and preference rewards leads to systematic curation recipes, (b) coherent reward samples play a critical role in driving performance gains in DPO training, and (c) the optimal composition of data mixtures is task-sensitive, requiring careful trade-offs between quality and task diversity.
+We validate the competitiveness of UltraMix by conducting extensive evaluations across 14 diverse benchmarks and eight LLMs of different sizes.
 By illustrating how quality-, reward-, and task-aware curation can reduce data requirements while increasing performance, our work provides a strong foundation for future efforts in systematic, reward-aligned DPO dataset design.
 We discuss limitations and broader impact in \refapp{app:limitations}.